 We also severely tweaked the Confirmation Day Worship Service…

 On Confirmation Day, we had the kids come forward to make their vows individually, …but we asked them to invite family members and significant others to join them up front.
 These significant others came forward and participated in the liturgy and vows.
 They laid their hands on them in a prayer –making a powerful visual statement.

 Afterwards in the Fellowship Hall, the Tribe was typically standing together, and introducing each other to their grandparents and relatives who had come for the big day.
-I’ve stood in many a post- Confirmation fellowship halls having cake and greeting family and members.
+I’ve stood in many post-Confirmation fellowship halls eating cake and greeting family and members.
 But that Sunday was extra special.
 The members sensed it and responded.
 They approached all the kids and their families with encouraging words.
 It was a party indeed.

 [What about the kids who were of similar age to the Tribe and wanted to join?
 That wasn’t a problem for us.
 We had two church kids in that age group who didn’t attend the Tribe due to outside commitments.
 So we programmed them their own set of classes with a teacher on Sunday morning, and had them attend the Tribe’s Confirmation events when possible.
 One-size does not fit all.
 There’s a time and place for individual teens to spend time with a teacher and make their confirmation in a different way.
 We didn’t worry if a kid came “late” in the Confirmation process, because being Confirmed wasn’t a checkbox thing, it was a personal decision to publicly declare your faith.]

 In all my years of leading confirmation classes, I’ve never had a better experience than this one.
 And I’ve never had more parents and members come up to me with such joy in their eyes (and a few tears) thanking me for helping guide their kids to this day.
 And it all began years before when we turned them into “the Tribe.”